 A GREAT NEW CANON SIBLING

-I am very familiar with this family, having owned a Canon SX5 and a SX10.
-The questions I faced was to either jump to a DSLR, such as the Rebel T2i or 60D.
+I am very familiar with this family of cameras, having owned a Canon SX5 and a SX10.
+The questions I faced was to either jump to a DSLR, like for instance the Rebel T2i or 60D.
 After weighing up the pros and the cons (see below!)
-I decided to stick with Canon and bought the Canon SX30IS.
-I realized that the sensor is smaller and there isn’t a RAW feature, but I don’t really like to sit with images and Photoshop them.
+I made up my mind and remained loyal to Canon and bought the Canon SX30IS.
+I realized that this camera has a smaller sensor and that it doesn’t incorporate a RAW feature, but I don’t really like to sit with images and Photoshop them.
 As I live on the beach, I wanted something that would pick out wildlife well, do a good job on the zoom and give me HD video if I wanted it.
 The Canon SX30IS is a perfect choice!

 - No more AA batteries, a proprietary lithium ion battery instead.
 Great choice; it makes lighter.
 Get a one or two extra for back up, as making videos is demanding on the battery.